-- The financial markets option provides students with a solid, analytical training in the substantial overlap between economics and finance.
+- The financial markets option provides students with analytical training in the substantial overlap between economics and finance.
 The option requires coursework that focuses on the analysis of financial markets.

 - The quantitative economics option provides students with the skills to understand and use more advanced statistical and mathematical models, preparing them for careers involving data analytics or for advanced degrees -- such as a Master of Science or Ph.D. in economics, agricultural economics, or related field.

 In all options students combine course work in economic sciences with courses outside the School of Economic Sciences.
-According to their individual interests, students supplement their economic sciences training with elective coursework in the areas of agriculture, business, computer science, engineering, environmental science, history, mathematics, philosophy, political science, and/or statistics.
+According to their individual interests, students supplement their economic sciences training with elective coursework in many areas including agricultural sciences, business, computer science, engineering, environmental science, history, mathematics, philosophy, political science, and statistics.

 The School of Economic Sciences also advises the college-wide Agricultural and Food Business Economics major.
 This major focuses on agricultural business with an emphasis in economics.
 Please visit http://afs.wsu.edu for more information.

 Student Learning Outcomes